 The key principle behind the marketing concept is that we should add value to our products so that the customer will automatically buy our products above that or competition.
 However how will the customer know that we have value added products.
 This is the job of the marketing communication department and hence the communications mix is need.
-Generally, when a company makes a marketing communications plan.
-It combines multiple forms of communication channels into the mix.
+Generally, when a company makes a marketing communication channels into the mix.
 This is done to ensure that the message or the customer recalls the brand because of the brand message being repeated in multiple channels at once.